liferay/liferay-docs/develop/tutorials/articles/150-web-services/01-service-builder-web-services/01-creating-remote-services.markdown

 ### Installing the WSDD Builder Plugin in a Standalone Module Project

-To install the WSDD Builder plugin in a standalone `*-service` module that uses Service Builder, do the following in the module's `build.gradle` file:
+To install the WSDD Builder plugin in a standalone `*-service` module that uses Service Builder, modify the module's `build.gradle` file:

 1. Add the plugin as a dependency in your `buildscript`.

 2. Add the Liferay CDN repository via Maven.

 3. Apply the plugin to your project.

 For example, the following part of an example `build.gradle` file in a